pendlmurticl/DS-in-Finance/README.md

+Redo the projects in progress...

+Well post the solution later

+----------- original project------------

 # DS in Finance and Insurance

 ## Final Projecct: Comprehensive Housing Price Prediction in Daegu Using Machine Learning Models Summary